mauroalberti/geoSurfDEM/README.md

 b) the local 3D attitude of that surface at each intersection point.

-This can be considered a forward problem, for the solution of which I am currently unaware of any existing open source implementations.

-The inverse problem, i.e., given local intersections determine the probable geological attitudes, has been already investigated by other researchers and  I do not discuss it here.

-Here I present a C++ implementation, that can be considered a working, beta pre-production release, solving the forward problem.

-C++ allows to create fast applications, much faster than others created with more-developer friendly tools such as Python, for instance.
-Considering that topography is generally represented by grids and geological surfaces by meshes, the product of these two types of data sources produces a data set to investigate that can be quite large, thus requiring a fast language in order to have acceptable run times.

-The drawback is that C++ is complex and code production slower than with using Python.

 How does it work?
 Below you see the screenshot of a single run of the tool.

 ![alt tag](http://www.malg.eu/geosurfdem/images/appl_run.png)